Chase Sapphire Preferred® Card vs. American Express® Green Card: Which is Best?

 • 1 point per dollar on all other eligible purchases.

-The Chase Sapphire Preferred is a great choice for general spending, offering a flat 2x rate on travel purchases outside of the Chase portal, and 3x rates on streaming, online groceries, and dining.
+It depends.
+The Chase Sapphire Preferred is a great choice for general spending, offering a flat 2x rate on travel purchases outside of Chase Travel, and 3x rates on streaming, online groceries, and dining.
 It’s ideal for casual travelers who also use the card for household expenses.

 On the other hand, the American Express Green Card, with its 3x rates on travel-related purchases, is an ideal travel credit card for frequent flyers.